 ACCOMPLISHMENTS OF ACCPA

-The final phase of our “Three Step Training Program” was completed when, in conjunction with the Western Pennsylvania Chiefs of Police Association and the United States Attorney’s Office we sponsored a “Train the Trainers, Instructor Development-Cultural Diversity” program in which twenty-four (24) instructors from the federal, state and local level were certified as “Instructors” to teach “Cultural Diversity” to recruits, police officers and supervisors.
-At the time Pennsylvania was one of only seven states to undergo this type of training and the only county wide program in the nation is here in Allegheny County.
+and *Reno Nevada Deputy Police Chief, at our expense we sponsored and hosted a “Train the Trainers, Instructor Development-Cultural Diversity” program in which twenty-four (24) instructors from the federal, state and local level were certified as “Instructors” to teach “Cultural Diversity” to recruits, police officers and supervisors.
+At the time, Pennsylvania was one of only seven states to have this type of training and the only Countywide program in the nation was here in Allegheny County.

 * “Rules of the Road,” is our second “Educational Brochure” which outlines requirements and regulations under the Pennsylvania Motor Vehicle Code.

 * We developed a “Citizens Police Academy” curriculum that is available to ALL of the municipalities in Allegheny County to be offered to citizen groups and High Schools.

 *A third educational brochure “Motorized Scooters” was developed with the District Attorney’s Office and distributed to all law enforcement agencies in Allegheny County.

 * An “Amber Alert Card” was developed with the District Attorney’s Office and distributed to all law enforcement agencies in Allegheny County.

 * We worked with the District Attorney’s office on a “Racial Profiling” class for officers, supervisors and chiefs which included our Model Traffic Stop Policy that addresses racial/ethnic profiling.

 * In partnership with the Islamic Council of Pittsburgh, we distributed two (200) hundred informational training videos on “Islam: A Closer Look” and educational brochures to all law enforcement agencies in Allegheny County.